SysKitTeam/SPDG/README.md

 SharePoint Data Generator
 SPDG is an open-source tool developed by [SysKit Ltd.](https://www.syskit.com/) to generate mock data for SharePoint.
 The tool can be used to populate SharePoint On-Premises or SharePoint Online.

 You can create data to test SharePoint, to simulate and recreate specific scenarios in which you can engage multiple SharePoint features, or to give SharePoint or SharePoint-related demos.
-For example, we use it to showcase and conduct demos for [SPDocKit](https://www.spdockit.com/), our SharePoint admin tool.
+For example, we use it to showcase and conduct demos for [SPDocKit](https://www.syskit.com/products/spdockit/) and [Security Manager](https://www.syskit.com/products/security-manager/), our SharePoint admin tools.

 ## SPDG can generate the following SharePoint demo and sample data:
 * Active Directory or Azure Directory